Success isn’t automatic; but it is guaranteed.

 You’re not going to be a millionaire in your 20’s.
 Or your 30’s.
 Or for most of your 40’s.
 Did you know that the average age of a millionaire in the developed world right now is almost 50 years old?

 Why?
-In short, it takes time to get the experience you need and to find the purpose you have to have in order to achieve epic results.
+It takes time to get the experience you need and to find the purpose you have to have in order to achieve epic results.

-When you try to force success you chase scams and shortcuts and activities that might have worked for somebody else but are completely ridiculous for you to pursue.
+When you try to force success on your own terms you find yourself chasing scams and shortcuts and activities that might have worked for somebody else but are completely ridiculous for you to pursue.

 Success is guaranteed.
 Remember that.